TakuSemba/JetHub/README.md

 **Feature Module**

 `:feed`, `:search`, `:pin` are feature modules.
-These are included in base.apk and does not require user to download one.
+These are included in base.apk and does not require user to download one later.

 **Dynamic Feature Module**